 The power indicator gauge displays the instantaneous charge and discharge power flowing either into or out of the high voltage battery.
 Maximum discharge power is available when the high voltage battery is fully charged.
 During normal operation, a slight reduction in discharge power may occur as the high voltage battery state of charge decreases.

 Regenerative Braking

-When regenerative braking is active, the regen battery icon with arrows appears green and a horizontal bar may display on the gauge.
+When regenerative braking is active, the regen battery icon with arrows appears green.

 Regenerative Power Limited